CASE STUDY: Megan McCracken’s Transformative Talk

 How Megan challenged herself as a speaker

-Megan was writing a piece about AI and what it means to feel human.
-As an executive coach, Megan had been asking her clients a question: “What would you bring back to your life that has been streamlined out of it?”
+Megan was writing a talk about AI and what it means to feel human.
+As an executive coach, she had been asking her clients a question: “What would you bring back to your life that has been streamlined out of it?”
+Megan told me that every single time the person would get really animated.
+“I needed an hour to hear them out”, she said.

-The topic was a perfect fit for the summit theme and Megan felt a strong sense that the time was right, but timing was tight.
+AI and being human was a perfect fit for the summit’s theme and Megan felt a strong sense that the timing was right.

-Megan brought three key challenges to our work together:
+Megan brought three key challenges to our speaker coaching work together:

-- Communicate a complex topic that she was still formulating.
+2. Communicate a complex topic that is still being formulated.
 Hearing a speaker’s new ideas can energise and excite an audience, as long as it doesn’t feel like you are processing the idea in front of them.

 Key speaker coaching moments

-I began the speaker coaching process with a Landscape Scan.
-The Landscape Scan can speed up the process of developing a keynote.
-This is because we consider many angles and perspectives before writing begins.
+I began the speaker coaching process with a Landscape Scan, which can speed up the process of developing a keynote and provide a richer experience for speaker and audience.

 The shift was an exciting one, expanding what Megan could offer future clients.
-However, she was concerned that existing clients in the audience might be confused if the Megan they saw on stage was not the “familiar” Megan they were used to.
+However, she was concerned for existing clients in the audience.
+Might they be confused if the Megan they saw on stage was not the Megan they were used to?

 Embodiment as a public speaker

-As we moved into looking at Megan’s delivery, I worked with Megan on the physical and “embodied” elements that would help her narratives land with listeners.
+When we started work on Megan’s delivery, I considered the physical and “embodied” elements that would help Megan’s narratives land with (or make sense to) her listeners.

-I guided Megan to notice the different parts of her that appeared throughout her talk.
-These parts included Familiar Coach Megan, Emerging Coach Megan, and a Frazzled Technology Part that was core to the topic.
+One layer of embodiment was guiding Megan to notice the different parts of her that appeared throughout her talk.
+The parts included Familiar Coach Megan, Emerging Coach Megan, and a Frazzled Technology Part that was core to her topic.
 We looked at the ways those parts move, think and relate to the audience.

-Embodiment work, paying attention to feelings and movements, offered tools for Megan to bring these subtle but distinct characters to life over her 15 minutes on stage.
+Embodiment – paying attention to feelings and movements – gave Megan the tools to bring her subtle but distinct characters to life over her 15 minutes on stage.
 This led to a rich and interesting journey for her audience.

-Megan’s use of props, movement and costume change was a great opportunity to challenge her stage presence.
-Rather than using them simply for theatre, I showed Megan how different postures and objects could signpost her stage personas.
+Megan’s use of props, movement and costume change was a great opportunity to enhance her stage presence.
+Rather than using them simply for theatre, I showed Megan how different postures and objects – and even where she placed her notes – could signpost her stage personas and add to her message, rather than distract.

 Megan’s impact as a speaker

-Megan’s intentional work developing her talk for the WIMWA summit paid off.
-She nailed it.
 Megan was already a skilled speaker, but by challenging her approach to include physical theatre and a still forming, complex topic, she was able to bring something new to the stage.
-The audience said Megan made them think about their relationship with themselves and with tech.
+Audience members said Megan made them think about their relationship with themselves and with tech.
 They laughed; some got teary.
-The audience was with Megan for every word.
+The audience was with Megan for every word (and costume change).
 Importantly, Megan started a conversation.
 This type of delivery – connected, co-created, curious – is generative over time, propelling the speaker, their idea and their audience.

 “You helped me to craft this for the stage, and to build in creative and physical elements in a way that added to, rather than detracted from, my message.
 You challenged me as a public speaker and I felt really supported in that”.